 Dr Albanese has published 78 manuscripts and refereed articles and 64 abstracts.
 She is a regular invited lecturer at National and International Conferences.

-His main interests are Neuromodulation surgery and brain tumours.
-This includes deep brain stimulation, spinal cord stimulation and occipital nerve stimulation for movement disorders, pain, headaches and image guided minimally invasive and stereotactic surgery for brain tumours including awake craniotomies and brain mapping.
-He is also one of the few UK surgeons trained in Gamma and Cyberknife radiosurgery.
-Prof Ashkan and Mr RanjeevBhanjoo are currently the only surgeons in the UK able to perform the Visualase procedure for brain tumours for both adults and children.
+His main interests are spine disorders including back and neck pain, disc disease and sciatica, carpal tunnel syndrome, brain tumours, and neuromodulation surgery.
+The latter includes deep brain stimulation, spinal cord stimulation and occipital nerve stimulation for movement disorders, pain, and headaches.
+He is an authority in image guided minimally invasive and stereotactic surgery for brain tumours including awake craniotomies and brain mapping.
+He is also one of the very few UK surgeons trained in Gamma and Cyberknife radiosurgery as well as keyhole MRI guided laser surgery (Visualase) for brain tumours.

 Mr. Ben Ardehali is a fully accredited consultant plastic, reconstructive and cosmetic surgeon with over 10 years of highly specialised training.
 He is on the Specialist Register in Plastic Surgery with the General Medical Council (GMC no.) 4646226.

 He qualified from St. Mary’s Hospital Medical School at Imperial College London in 1999 with a Distinction in Anatomy and completed his general surgical training at the Hammersmith Hospital training programme in London in 2004 to become a member of the Royal College of Surgeons of England MRCS.
 After completing his higher surgical training in plastic, reconstructive and aesthetic surgery in London, England he became a Fellow of the Royal College of Surgeon of England FRCS.